bf4/node-freetds-docker/README.md

 * [connect-mssql](https://github.com/patriksimek/connect-mssql) - Connect/Express session store
 * [co-mssql](https://github.com/patriksimek/co-mssql) - Generator friendly wrapper of `node-mssql`

-### CLEARLY YOU CAN'T EXPECT THE DOCKER CONTAINERS TO RUN OUT OF THE BOX
+### CLEARLY YOU CAN'T EXPECT THE PURE TDS DOCKER CONTAINER TO RUN OUT OF THE BOX
 That is because you have to provide your particular connection information.
 Search and replace the following terms throughout this project before attempting any build:
 * THE-DB-HOST-ALIAS: should be a name you define in `freetds.conf` that will be referred to by `tsql` and by `odbc.ini`